Does baking soda kill weeds? Yes, but experts urge you to think twice before using this cupboard essential in your garden

 FAQs

-How to use bicarbonate of soda to kill weeds?
+Where is the best place to use baking soda to kill weeds?

 Lauren Bradbury is a freelance writer and major homes enthusiast.
 She graduated with a Bachelor’s degree in English and Creative Writing from the University of Chichester in 2016, before dipping her toe into the world of content writing.
 After years of agency work, writing everything from real-life stories to holiday round-ups, she decided to take the plunge and become a full-time freelancer in the online magazine world.
 Since then, she has become a regular contributor for Real Homes and Ideal Home, and become even more obsessed with everything interior and garden related.
 As a result, she’s in the process of transforming her old Victorian terraced house into an eclectic and modern home that hits visitors with personality as soon as they walk through the door.